aaronryank/Cubically/README.md

 # Interpreter

- - To build the interpreter, type `make`.
-This will generate the executable `cubically`.
+To build the interpreter, run `make`.
+This generates the executable `cubically`, which is the interpreter for Cubically.
- - To build the visualizer, type `make visualizer`.
-This will generate the executable `visualizer`.
- - To clean up the object files after building, type `make clean`.

-The interpreter is used like so:

     Usage: cubically <flags> <file | string> <size>
     Flags: f | second argument is a file s | second argument is a string